vykanand/ai-help/README.md

 3. Browse utils folder and paste GEMINI API KEY from - // Get your API key from https://makersuite.google.com/app/apikey
 3. Run the following command to install the required dependencies:

+npm install npm i ai-help-tool

-4. To start the application, run the following command in your terminal:
+4. To clone from Github and start the application, run the following command in your terminal:
 ```
-npm install .
+git clone https://github.com/vykanand/ai-help.git && cd ./ai-help && npm install .

 ```

 Now in the cmd or bash terminal you can run the ai agent and ask your questions and get answers in terminal. type this command